lawrencekim5/breachingcyber/index.md

-## Welcome to GitHub Pages
+## Welcome to Lawrence's Blog

-You can use the [editor on GitHub](https://github.com/lawrencekim555/lawrencekim.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This is a site where I will post writeups about certifcations, CTFs, competitions, and other personal projects.

+I am very inexperienced when it comes to sharing my thoughts.
+The last time I shared a personal thought was when I told someone that I did not think ham was meat.
+The ridicule that I experienced still haunts me to this day.
+Ever since then I've become averse to human interaction.

+Of course that's a joke, but it is true that I haven't written a blog before.
+I hope to write entertaining as well as informative posts, so please read some of my posts and feel free to give feedback!

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+I did not know this and am keeping this default template up until I become more familiar with markdown.

 ```markdown
 Syntax highlighted code block